Top 12 Industrial Designer Skills to Put on Your Resume

 7. KeyShot

-KeyShot is a real-time 3D rendering and animation software that allows industrial designers to quickly create photorealistic visuals of their products for design validation, marketing, and presentation purposes.
+KeyShot is real-time rendering and animation software used to create photorealistic visuals for validation, marketing, and stakeholder alignment.

 Why It's Important